solutionroute/vboxdebian/README.md

 	deb http://mirror.it.ubc.ca/debian stretch-backports main contrib
 	deb-src http://mirror.it.ubc.ca/debian stretch-backports main contrib

+Also consider add `contrib` to the main sources list.
+Not doing so won't break anything important but at least one font package won't load (fira).

 	sudo apt-get update

 **In the VBox admin app in Windows**: